RamRod79/Social-Network-API/README.md

 ## Repo Features

 Using this repo can be initiated by running 'npm run Start' in the command terminal after opening the integrated terminal to initiate the program.
-Using this repo requires express and nodemon, and updated node modules to ensure application runs properly.

 ## How to Contribute